damithanushka06/plant-directory/README.md

 - **Error States**: Display error messages on API failure or invalid routes.
 - **Accessibility (a11y)**: Improve keyboard support and add ARIA attributes.
 - **Internationalization (i18n)**: Support multiple languages.
-- Global API Error Feedback: Implement user-friendly notifications (e.g., snackbar/toast) to display API errors caught by the HTTP interceptor.
+- **Global API Error Feedback**: Implement user-friendly notifications (e.g., snackbar/toast) to display API errors caught by the HTTP interceptor.
+- **User Authentication with JWT**: Implement a secure user authentication system using JSON Web Tokens (JWT).
+This will ensure that only authenticated users can access protected routes or features within the application.

 ---